 - use of natural resources;

 - environmental impact;

 - employment;

 - social dialogue;

 - human resources;

 - attention paid to people;

 - relationship with suppliers and clients;

 - relationship with the region and "stakeholders" in general;

 - governance; or

 - management.

-Cathay will implement an annual review of its risk management framework between 2024 and 2025 in order to improve it and to review the results obtained.
+To improve its risk management framework, Cathay plans to implement an annual review of its risk management framework between 2024 and 2025 and carry out a review of the results obtained.